-The independent t-test results revealed no significant difference in the mean total infertility stress levels before the intervention between the two intervention groups, 167.9 ± 21.3 and 162.7 ± 16.7 (P=0.276).
+The independent t-test results revealed no significant difference in the mean total infertility stress levels before the intervention between the two intervention groups, $167.9\pm 21.3$ and $162.7\pm16.7$ (P=0.276).
 However, according to the independent t-test's results, two weeks after the intervention ended, the average total score of infertility stress in the intervention group was

-151.7 ± 29.8 , a substantial increase compared to the control group (P=0.017).
-Furthermore, two weeks after embryo transfer, the mean overall
+$151.7\pm29.8$ , a substantial increase compared to the control group (P=0.017).
+Furthermore, two weeks after embryo transfer, the mean overall infertility stress score of the women in the intervention group was $152.5\pm29.6$ and $170.0\pm29.7$ in the control group.

 An independent t-test revealed that this difference was significant (P=0.022).
 Analysis of variance with repeated measurements indicated a significant difference between the stages in the intragroup comparison with the subject group (P=0.001).
-The post hoc Bonferroni test revealed a significant difference (P=0.004) between two weeks after and before the intervention, a substantial change (P=0.004) between two weeks after embryo transfer with before the intervention, and further showed no statistically significant difference between two weeks after embryo transfer and two weeks following intervention (P=1.000).
+The post hoc Bonferroni test revealed a significant difference (P=0.004) between two weeks after and before the intervention, a substantial change (P=0.004) between two weeks after embryo transfer with before the intervention, and further showed no statistically significant difference between two weeks after embryo transfer and two weeks after embryo transfer and two weeks after embryo transfer and two weeks following intervention (P=1.000).
 According to the post hoc Bonferroni test, there was a significant difference (P=0.004) between two weeks after and before the intervention, as well as between two weeks after embryo transfer and before the intervention (P=0.004).
 However, no significant difference was found between two weeks after embryo transfer and two weeks following intervention (P=1.000).
 The analysis of the variance test with repeated measures revealed no significant difference between the stages in the control group (P=0.092) (Table 3).